BlockchainCourseNTU/hello-dapp/boilerplate.md

 ⚠ make sure you already read through [Hardhat 101](README.md#hardhat-101) before moving on.️

-> 💡 note on folder structure: we use [monorepo](https://en.wikipedia.org/wiki/Monorepo) to manages our smart contract and front end code.
+> 💡 note on folder structure: we use [monorepo](https://en.wikipedia.org/wiki/Monorepo) to manages our smart contract and front-end code.
 Concretely, we use [`lerna`](https://lerna.js.org/) which by default
 > keeps all codebases under `./packages/` folder.

 - [Prerequisites](#prerequisites)